 Computing, broadband and the internet can be very confusing for the uninitiated.
 It's a situation that's often compounded by salespeople or promotions using terms that make little sense to laymen.

 This covers the majority of home broadband connections.
 ADSL uses existing BT phone lines to deliver an internet connection.
-The 'A' stands for Asymetric, which refers to the fact that you can download data faster than uploading.
-The DSL part stands for Digital Subscriber Line, which is simply the family of technologies that make your internet connection possible.
+The 'A' stands for 'asymmetric', which refers to the fact that you can download data faster than uploading.
+'DSL' stands for 'digital subscriber line', which is simply the family of technologies that make your internet connection possible.
 If this is the type of connection you're after, you can compare ADSL broadband deals now.

 ADSL2 + (or ADSL2plus or ITU G.992.5)